MobilityData/mobility-feed-api/docs/notifications.md

 ## Admin Event Summary

+`admin.event_summary` carries one report per subtype.
+Both are emitted by the barrier task of their own fan-out, on the single branch that finalises the run, so a monitor redelivery cannot produce a second copy.

+### `dispatch_summary`

 The **monitor task** (`notifications_dispatch_monitor`) emits **exactly one** `notification_event` of type `admin.event_summary` / `dispatch_summary` per
 dispatch run, once every worker has reported (or the run deadline passes).
 It